It’s equally as important to ensure your organization stays afloat.

-People love buying gifts during holidays.
+People love buying gifts during the holidays.
 Give them an opportunity to buy meaningful gifts by turning your services into a gift catalog.
 Create somewhat of an online flyer, so your audience can “shop” and make donations.
 Promote the catalog via email and social media.
 This is a simple, yet effective Thanksgiving fundraising idea, but you can also use it during other holidays (especially Christmas).

 American Red Cross created an online catalog to showcase their services.
 Everything from hot meals to hospital kits and vaccinations is available to purchase.

 Make your donation page: